ad4mvojtech/efd/05-storytelling/draft-1.md

 ## GREEK MYTHOLOGY

 The first interest I'd like to dive into is Greek Mythology.
 I was obssesed with it.
 It started when we were in Greece for a summer holiday.
 Me and my mom went to a random greek bookstore and we found one book in czech.
 The book was about greek mythology.
 Because there was not much to do I started reading and I got so into it that when I came back home, I started also reading things online, watch videos and other narratives.
 I still like it, no matter what, just not as much anymore.
+Some known ones are:
+- Hypnos : god of sleep
+- Helios : god of sun
+- Selene : goddess of the moon

 ## HANNAH MONTANA
 Following my obsession with Greek mythology, my interests took a turn as I discovered the world of "Hannah Montana" and its star, Miley Cyrus.
 It was during my childhood, around the age of 8, when I found the Disney series about the double life of an ordinary student with a secret - being a pop star.